mcbeem/OptimalID_Equity_shiny/metrics.md

-## Information about the metric reported in this app
+## Information about the metrics reported in this app

 ### Missing rate